Litmanová: Government

 Litmanová’s government consists of a head mayor and seven councilmen.
 Elections are held every four years.
 Each official is elected by the village people.
 There are no term limits.

 Education

 Education in this small village is limited to one tiny schoolhouse.
 The school holds roughly: 80 pupils, 10 teachers, a principal and a vice-principal.
 Only grades 1 to 4 are taught here.
 For further education, pupils must travel to the nearest city, Stará Ľubovňa, approximately 12 km (7 miles) away.

-Great religious events
+Marian apparitions

 Between 1990 and 1995, two young girls - Ivetka Korčáková (born 1978) and Katka Češelková (born 1977) - reported several apparitions of the Blessed Virgin Mary under the title of The Immaculate Purity on Zvir Mountain in Litmanová.
 During these religious events, the visionaries were accompanied by many priests, and now there is a Marian shrine at the place of the apparitions.
 Many people, not only Slovaks, make pilgrimages to this location to celebrate the Divine Liturgy and obtain water from a holy stream.

+The Vatican issued a nihil obstat declaration regarding the site on 8 July 2025, which does not officially affirm the apparitions as supernatural, but "nevertheless permits the approval of public devotion and informs the faithful that they can safely approach this spiritual offering, if they so wish".